 Plexus is committed to making products of exceptional quality and helping people lead happy, healthy lives.
-All of our ingredients are listed on the labels, and we've provided additional informational tools for Ambassadors in the Virtual Office.
+All of our ingredients are listed on the labels, and we've provided additional informational tools for Brand Ambassadors in the Virtual Office.
 Check specific product pages in the Help Center and the FAQs below for common questions.

 Frequently Asked Questions

 Where do I go online to see the Suggested Use for each product?

 - Look under the Overview tab (below the product image).

 Do Plexus nutritional products have the usual shelf life (expiration date) of two years?

 Yes, the usual shelf life for Plexus nutritional products is two years, common for the industry.